Research

 The menopausal transition signals the end of reproduction function for females.
 Menopause can occur any time during the midlife period of 40-60 years and due to natural or medical causes.
 The timing and type of menopause that women experience is closely tied with subsequent health and disease risk as women age.
 Given the significance of menopause for women's health, there is a need to generate knowledge on what factors across the life course influence menopause onset.
 This study investigates how female reproductive factors, such as infertility, parity, and lactation, are associated with characteristics of menopause using data from ~19,000 women followed through the Alberta's Tomorrow Project.

-I currently lead this project with mentorship from Dr. Erin Brennand.
 This study is funded by a Canadian Institutes of Health Research Project Grant.

 Pregnancy Complications and Maternal Risk of Autoimmune Disease